 There are six mathematics courses, three General and three ATAR.
 Each course is organised into four units, with Unit 1 and Unit 2 being taken in Year 11 and Unit 3 and Unit 4 in Year 12.
 The ATAR course examination for each of the three ATAR courses is based on Unit 3 and Unit 4 only.

 The courses are differentiated, each focusing on a pathway that will meet the learning needs of a particular group of senior secondary students.
-At Ashdale Secondary College we offer the following courses:
+At Ashdale Secondary College, we offer the following courses:

 - Mathematics Essential is a General course which focuses on using mathematics effectively, efficiently and critically to make informed decisions.
 It provides students with the mathematical knowledge, skills and understanding to solve problems in real contexts for a range of workplace, personal, further learning and community settings.
-This course provides the opportunity for students to prepare for post-school options of employment and further training.
+This course provides the opportunity for students to prepare for post-school options of employment and additional training.

 - Mathematics Applications is an ATAR course which focuses on the use of mathematics to solve problems in contexts that involve financial modelling, geometric and trigonometric analysis, graphical and network analysis, and growth and decay in sequences.
 It also provides opportunities for students to develop systematic strategies based on the statistical investigation process for answering statistical questions that involve analysing univariate and bivariate data, including time series data.